 Because Darts501 is a general website about the game of darts I feel I should mention something about ‘Dartitis’.
 I have heard many references to ‘Dartitis’ from BBC & Sky TV dart commentators and also read many an article about it.
 But what does it really mean?

 The OED will not accept hearsay; recorded evidence in the written form seems to be the only really acceptable form of evidence.
-The OED also have criteria before a word is included in to the OED.
+The OED also has a criteria before a word is included into the OED.
 Graeme Diamond sent this reply regarding the criteria:

 “We require five pieces of printed evidence from five different sources over a period of at least five years before we even consider a word for inclusion.
 Once these criteria have been met (which, with dartitis, is the case) we take in a broader range of considerations, first and foremost widespread evidence of a word being used in general contexts, but also other factors such as historical importance, and so on, and prioritize on that basis.
 At any one time, there are many thousands of words and senses awaiting consideration for inclusion, so although I am not able to give you a precise idea of when you can expect the word to appear, and I can venture to say that on first impressions its chances look good.”